Black Friday attracts millions of shoppers looking to bid and buy hot products.

 How to avoid fraud

-Use a credit card for your online purchases.
-Treat gift cards like cash, never give out your gift card number or PIN and only with the dealer who issues it.
+Use a credit card for your online shopping.
+Treat gift cards as cash, never give your gift card number or PIN and use them only with the dealer who issues it.
 For example, you would use an IKEA gift card at an IKEA store or at IKEA.com.
-Use generic gift cards, such as a Mastercard or Visa gift card, only at a reputable retailer.
+Use generic gift cards, such as Mastercard or Visa gift cards, only at a reputable retailer.

 What to do if you fall victim